mainechialpha/mainechialpha.github.io/faq.md

 #### Where do you meet?

 At the moment, we're working on securing a location that works for our large group meetings with social distancing!
-Go ahead and follow us on Facebook or Instagram for the fastest update once we have a room!
+Go ahead and follow us on Facebook or Instagram for the fastest update once we have a room.
 We also have weekly small groups—more on that below!

 #### What do I do if I'm interested?